CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver.md

 * The Black Spider is a drow (dark elf).
 * The Black Spider sent three Ferralkins to assist Sylas in controlling the population of Tuntin, but the Redbrands have managed without them.
 The Ferralkins know the way to Tide Echo Cavern, but Sylas does not.
-* The Black Spider is searching Tide Echo Cavern for the Forge of Spells.
+* The Black Spider is searching Tide Echo Cavern for the Forge of Runes.
 Dwarves and gnomes of the Tundelver's Pact used the magical forge to create powerful magic items.
 * No other members of the Eastern Alliance are aware of Sylas's betrayal.

 ### Develoments